The Hotel Services v2 Direct Connect provides a method for Travel users to access hotel inventory.

-SAP Concur needs to receive all responses within 55 seconds, otherwise it causes timeout.
-To prevent no show fees, duplicate bookings and other similar issues, SAP Concur recommends to perform Auto-Cancel by the Hotel Supplier if ReadRQ message is not sent by SAP Concur 5 minutes after HotelResRS message was sent to SAP Concur.
+NOTE: To prevent no show fees, duplicate bookings and other similar issues, SAP Concur recommends the Hotel Supplier auto-cancel the reservation if a corresponding ReadRQ message is not sent by SAP Concur within 5 minutes after the HotelResRS message was sent to SAP Concur.

 The Hotel supplier needs to provide emergency technical contact email that will be used for communication in case of blocking technical issues.

 To allow SAP Concur performing testing, the Hotel Supplier needs to provide testing URL or specify properties for testing in production URL.
 SAP Concur needs to be able to perform test bookings with testing credit cards.